zjpan/UECM3033_assign1/README.md

 6. Record all your findings into the `report.md` file.
 7. Upload into Github together with your modified python script

 You noticed that I have mentioned that to report your findings into `report.md` file.
 It is called a **Markdown** file.
 Markdown allows you to write using simple plain text format, which then Github can translates it into common webpage HTML.
-Markdown is especially useful for writing reports with codes and maths equations, it save the hassle of formatting.
+Markdown is especially useful for writing reports with codes, it save the hassle of formatting.
 More information on markdown language can be found here [https://help.github.com/articles/markdown-basics/](https://help.github.com/articles/markdown-basics/).

 The `report.md` file you downloaded can be edited using any text editor like `notepad.exe`.
 Try to open `report.md` using a text editor and modify the file.
 Upload into Github and you can see the corresponding changes  will appear in the preview page of `report.md`.